Edmonton Magpie. The Bird We Love To Hate

 5. The Magpie Doesn’t Give Up

 “The bison herds they once depended upon are greatly diminished.
-And they’ve a long history of run-ins with ranchers”.
-“In the early part of 20th century, many were killed as pests or poisoned by baits set out for predators.
+And they have a long history of run-ins with ranchers”.
+“In the early part of the 20th century, many were killed as pests or poisoned by baits set out for predators.
 In spite of this, Magpies remain common and widespread” – Audobon.org.
 Despite how you feel about the magpie, it’s a survivor, persistent, and isn’t going anywhere.
 It’s had its ups and downs but still keeps up with the best of them.

 6. Magpies Are Crazy Smart

 The local magpie belongs to a group of particularly intelligent birds called corvids.
 A group that includes crows and jays and is “capable of using tools, playing tricks, [and] teaching each other new things”.
-The ability to pass down lessons between generations making magpies part of a small handful of animals that have culture.
+The ability to pass down lessons between generations making magpies part of a small handful of animals that have a culture.

 7. Magpies Are Community Focused

 Magpies live in loose communities and share in the responsibility of caring for each other.
 They even hold funerals.
 Pairs mate for life, construct their nests together and share the responsibility of caring for the young.
 They know they’re better off working in cooperation than alone.
 Edmontonians have a history of community and working together.
 One of the first cities in Canada to adopt the community league model, I have found this city to be exceptionally supportive of new ideas.

 8. Don’t Mess With Magpies